-In 1996 the Government of Georgia entered into a 30 year arrangement with a consortium of oil companies that undertook responsibility for the construction and development of a pipeline system from the border with Azerbaijan to the Supsa oil terminal on the Georgian Black Sea coast.
-The arrangement granted the oil companies the right to transport oil across the territory of Georgia through that pipeline system.
-The pipeline infrastructure on Georgian territory became the property of the Government of Georgia and the ownership of this infrastructure was transferred to Georgian Oil and Gas Corporation JSC, in June-July 2010 through a contribution to the charter capital with the nominal value of GEL 269,299 thousand.
-In exchange for the oil companies' use of the pipeline, the Group receives a transit fee for each barrel of oil transported through the pipeline.
+In 1996 the State of Georgia entered into a 30 year arrangement with a consortium of oil companies that undertook the construction and development of an oil pipeline system from the Georgian-Azerbaijan state border to the Supsa oil terminal on the Georgian Black Sea coast.
+The arrangement granted the oil companies the right to transport oil across the territory of Georgia through that pipeline system that became the property of the State of Georgia.
+The ownership of this pipeline was transferred to the Company in June-July 2010 as a contribution to the charter capital of the Company at a nominal value of GEL 269,299 thousand.
+In exchange for the oil companies using the pipeline, the Group receives a transit fee for each barrel of oil transported.
+Management has determined that the initial arrangement contained a finance lease at inception date.

-The Group management has determined that the initial arrangement contained a finance lease at inception.
-The lease receivable is the present value of the net investment in the lease comprising the present value of the assets' unguaranteed residual value at the end of the lease term.
+The Group has recognized the finance lease receivable of GEL 39,229 thousand at the date when the title of the pipelines was transferred to the Group.
+The finance lease receivable is the present value of the net investment in the lease comprising the present value of the assets' unguaranteed residual value at the end of the lease term.